PokerStars Imposes Four-Table Cap at Ring Games Across All Stakes

 The new multi-table limit policy came into effect on Tuesday, August 20 across all stakes but has only been applied to regular cash games including 6-max, full-ring, and heads-up.
 Other game formats such as Zoom, Sit & Gos, MTTs, and Spin & Go’s will retain the old table cap policy.

-“We understand that this change will have a very real impact on many players, particularly those of you who rely on multi-tabling as professionals,” said Severin Rasset, Director of Poker Innovation and Operations in a PokerStarsBlog post published Tuesday morning.
+“We understand that this change will have a very real impact on many players, particularly those of you who rely on multi-tabling as professionals,” said Severin Rasset, Managing Director & Commercial Officer of Poker, in a PokerStarsBlog post published Tuesday morning.

 “We haven’t taken this decision lightly, and we are confident this is the right thing to do for the future of the game,” he added.